Ledger Brief

 Cons

-• Overkill for single-entity small businesses.
+• Industry-specific focus means less value for generic small businesses.

 What users say